Protecting a Web Site With OpenAM

 About OpenAM

-OpenAM provides a service called access management, which manages access to resources, such as a web page, an application, or web service, available over the network.
+OpenAM provides a service called access management, which manages access to resources, such as a web page, an application, or a web service, available over the network.
 Once it is set up, OpenAM provides an infrastructure for managing users, roles, and access to resources.
 In this chapter, you manage access to a single web page.

 OpenAM centralizes access control by handling both authentication and authorization.
 Authentication is the process of identifying an individual, for example, by confirming a successful login.
 Authorization is the process of granting access to resources to authenticated individuals.